-If the MA approves your project and makes the financing decision without conditions, the lead partner must submit a partnership agreement signed by all project partners to the MA.
+If the MA approves the pre-defined project and makes the financing decision without conditions, the LP must submit a partnership agreement signed by all project partners to the MA.
 It must be submitted within 1 month after receiving the approval letter from the JS.

-If the MA approves your project with certain conditions, these must be fulfilled within 1 month after receiving the financing decision from the JS.
+If the MA approves the pre-defined project with certain conditions, these must be fulfilled within 1 month after receiving the financing decision from the JS.
 If a reasoned request is provided, the MA may extend the time limit for fulfilling the conditions.
 The MA and MC, if necessary and guaranteeing that any MC member who has a conflict of interest is not involved in verifying the fulfilment of conditions, assisted by the JS, verify the fulfilment of the conditions.
 When the conditions are fulfilled, the JS sends respective letter to the LP.
 After receiving this letter, the LP has 1 month to submit the partnership agreement signed by all project partners to the MA.

-Template for the partnership agreement and subsidy contract will be available at www.estlat.eu.
+Templates for the partnership agreement and subsidy contract are available at www.estlat.eu.